 WP version: 6.0.3

 PHP version 7.4.33

-The conference celebrated the network entering it’s fifth year by looking at achievements, lessons learnt and the impact it has made to trauma care in Scotland.
-We will explore a number of themes using cases and data collected throughout the patient pathway.
-We look forward to seeing you there!!
+The conference celebrated the network entering its fifth year by looking at achievements, lessons learnt and the impact it has made to trauma care in Scotland.
+It explored several themes using patient cases and data collected throughout the patient pathway.

 For further details, please contact email@example.com

 Professor Graham Ellis, Deputy Chief Medical Officer, delivers an opening address to begin the 2022 STN Conference.

 STN National Clinical Lead, Dr Martin McKechnie, provides an update on what has been accomplished in the network to date and provides insight of work still to come.

 Martin Esposito, Consultant Paramedic for Major Trauma in the Scottish Ambulance Service discusses the transition to a Critical Care Desk and the reasons for needing to adapt as the service evolves.

 Dr Tim Parke, Associate Director SAS, explains the creation of the “Trauma Jellyfish” and the importance of pre hospital care teams being able to work together for Scotland.